 I’ve learned something special from doing that and I’m so glad that I have this connection.

-A little bit of connection with the d/Deaf world and Deaf community with sign language and part of me wish that I have started earlier, but don’t we all think like that?
+A little bit of connection with the deaf world and Deaf community with sign language and part of me wish that I have started earlier, but don’t we all think like that?

 “I wish I’d have started earlier”.